519 672 2121

 Close mobile menu

-Siskinds has filed two proposed privacy class actions against BetterHelp, Inc. (“BetterHelp”) in Ontario and British Columbia.
-These proposed class actions arise from the improper and unauthorized disclosure of intimate personal health information, which it collected from consumers through its provision of mental health services, despite its assurances that it would maintain the confidentiality of such information.
-From 2013 until December 2020, BetterHelp offered online mental health services under a variety of names, including:
+Siskinds LLP has filed two proposed privacy class actions against BetterHelp, Inc. (“BetterHelp”) in Ontario and British Columbia.
+These proposed class actions arise from the plaintiffs’ allegations that there was improper and unauthorized disclosure of intimate personal health information, which BetterHelp collected from consumers through its provision of mental health and support services, despite its assurances that it would maintain the confidentiality of such information.

 • BetterHelp